Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 1. Chocolate Almond Butter Granola

-Add 2 tablespoons of cocoa powder before baking, then stir in dark chocolate chips after cooling.
+Add 2 tablespoons of cocoa powder before baking, then stir in dark chocolate chips after the cake has cooled.

 2. Maple Almond Butter Granola